Editorial guide

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"What to do when before-skincare timing changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: before skincare timing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when before-skincare timing changes your routine plan", the safest answer starts with context.
-In a week where reminders have started to feel like pressure, "What to do when before-skincare timing changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: before skincare timing", the safest answer starts with context.
+In a week where reminders have started to feel like pressure, "Routine adjustment: before skincare timing" is usually a practical decision rather than a promise hunt.
 The reader is trying to understand when a trust page is more useful than another routine, so the first move should be observable: repeat the same sequence long enough to learn from it.
-If that choice makes the next session easier to repeat for "What to do when before-skincare timing changes your routine plan", the article has done its job.
+If that choice makes the next session easier to repeat for "Routine adjustment: before skincare timing", the article has done its job.
+If "Routine adjustment: before skincare timing" only creates more searching, pause before adding another routine.

 Section 2